Behind Chem IRLMarch 31, 20264 min read

 How does Chem IRL's verification work?

-Two checks.
 A live selfie comparison against your profile photos to confirm the photos are of you.
-And an identity check — government ID matched against your account on signup, processed by a regulated third party and immediately discarded after the match.
-The result is recorded as a yes/no flag on your profile; we don't store the underlying ID.
+The check runs in real time during onboarding and the result is recorded as a yes/no flag on your profile.
+The selfie itself isn't kept past the match — we don't store the live capture once it's confirmed against the profile photos.

 Why is verification a baseline on Chem IRL instead of a premium tier?